Fleckism/SecurityPlus/Z_Notes from tests/FlashCard 4.md

 ## Answer:
 A Trojan means a malicious program masquerading as something else; a backdoor is a covert means of accessing a host or network.
 A Trojan need not necessarily operate a backdoor and a backdoor can be established by exploits other than using Trojans.
 The term remote access trojan ([[RAT]]) is used for the specific combination of Trojan and backdoor.
 ## Question:
 You are investigating a business email compromise ([[BEC]]) incident.
 The email account of a developer has been accessed remotely over webmail.
 Investigating the developer's workstation finds no indication of a malicious process, but you do locate an unknown USB extension device attached to one of the rear ports.
-Is this the most likely attack vector, and what type of malware would it implement?
+Is this the most likely [[attack vector]], and what type of malware would it implement?
 ## Answer:
 It is likely that the USB device implements a hardware-based keylogger.
 This would not necessarily require any malware to be installed or leave any trace in the file system.
 ## Question: